ntate6630/angularjs_search_json_file_2/README.md

 ### What is this app for?

-- This app will read from a JSON file the recipe name, ingredients and cooking instructions into a table.
+- This app has been extended from the previous version of the project.
+As well as reading from a JSON file the recipe name, ingredients and cooking instructions into a table it features an extended search with the recipe names searchable in another table in a separate partial html page.
+- When a search is performed on a recipe a link will direct the use to the ingradients and cooking instructions page where it will be displayed in the view.
-- The table is sorted alphabetically and can be searched by recipe name.
+- The ingrediants and instructions table are now placed in a separate html page.
+The table is sorted alphabetically and can be searched by recipe name.

 ## Features